 |Non Executive Directors|

-As detailed in the Directors’ Report on page 17, the Company maintains appropriate insurance cover against legal action brought against Directors and officers.
+As detailed in the Directors’ Report within the Annual Report, the Company maintains appropriate insurance cover against legal action brought against Directors and officers.
 The Company has further indemnified all Directors or other officers against liability incurred by them in the execution or discharge of their duties or exercise of their powers.

 Division of Responsibilities